Scott Forbes

-Conrad Scott-Forbes (11 September 1920 – 25 February 1997), popularly known as Scott Forbes, was a British film and television actor and screenwriter.
+Conrad Scott Forbes (11 September 1920 – 25 February 1997), popularly known as Scott Forbes, was a British film and television actor and screenwriter.
 In his later career as a screenwriter, he was credited as C. Scott Forbes.

 Early years

 Forbes was born in High Wycombe, Buckinghamshire.
 He attended Repton, and then studied Philosophy, Politics, and Economics at Balliol College, Oxford.
 He worked for the Ministry of Defence before settling on a performing career.

 Acting career

 In the 1940s Forbes used the name Julian Dallas, appearing in Night Boat to Dublin (1946), Mrs. Fitzherbert (1947), But Not in Vain (1948), This Was a Woman (1948) and The Reluctant Widow (1950).
 He also appeared on the stage as Julian Dallas, spending a year with the Liverpool Old Vic, and in London under the direction of John Gielgud in The Cradle Song, among other plays.

 Following his few British productions, he moved to the U.S. and quickly found film work.
 Consigned mainly to action roles in Warner Bros. films such as Rocky Mountain (1950) and Operation Pacific (1951), Forbes played more in-depth characters on TV.
 He was Maxim de Winter in "Rebecca" in a live performance for the Broadway Television Theatre in 1952.
 He played the Duke of Cornwall in Peter Brook's 1953 television adaptation of King Lear with Orson Welles as Lear.
-One of his best known roles was on The Deep Six, which was a 1953 installment of NBC's Robert Montgomery Presents.
-In the 1955–56 season, he guest starred in NBC's western anthology series Frontier, hosted by Walter Coy.
+One of his best known roles was on "The Deep Six," which was a 1953 installment of NBC's Robert Montgomery Presents.
+In the 1955–56 season, he guest starred in NBC's western anthology series Frontier, hosted by Walter Coy, and in the summer of 1956 in an episode of the ABC series G.E.
+Summer Originals.

 On Broadway, Forbes appeared in two plays with Cedric Hardwicke, one of them directed by Hardwicke.
 Horses in Midstream had only four performances in 1953, while The Burning Glass played a slightly more successful twenty-eight performances the following year.